Famous protests in US history and their impacts

 Thousands of peaceful activists led by Martin Luther King Jr. trekked from Selma, Alabama, to the state’s capital of Montgomery in March 1965 to call for an end to the suppression of Black voters.
 Protesters were met with violence from white supremacist groups and local authorities throughout the five-day, 54-mile journey.
 President Lyndon B. Johnson would sign the Voting Rights Act of 1965 just a few months later.

-[Pictured: Marin Luther King and his wife Loretta Scott King lead a black voting rights march from Selma to Montgomery, Alabama on March 30, 1965.]
+[Pictured: Martin Luther King Jr. and his wife Loretta Scott King lead the march from Selma to Montgomery, Alabama, on March 30, 1965.]

 1968: Holy Week Uprisings